Refab-Tech/refab-tech.github.io/_pages/home.md

       url: "/"
 excerpt: 'Creating open access to electronics hardware development one pwned gadget at a time.'
 intro:
   - excerpt: 'In conventional electronic scrap recycling, PCBs are ground to dust, along with all the information encoded within them.
 If, however, prior to recycling, electronic devices are meticulously disassembled in a learning environment and the parts & knowledge used to build new devices, the students of this practice get to learn from the gold standard of electronics design.
-This is **The Art Of ReFab**.
+This is **The Art Of ReFab**.'

 feature_row:
   - image_path: assets/images/key.jpg